 The PDF will be initially seeded by the $2,300,000 from the SCCP Capital Reserve Account.
 Proceeds of any future Presbytery property sales will be directed to the fund unless another missional objective is identified in the sales consultation between the Presbytery, UME, Congress and the Synod.

-If a congregation were to fold the consultation team would have the option of moving manses and other assets into the development fund without selling if that is deemed to be the best result for Presbytery.
+If a congregation were to fold, the consultation team would have the option of recommending moving manses and other assets into the development fund without selling if that is deemed to be the best result for Presbytery.

 Property in the development fund can also be moved out and transferred to congregations and new mission initiatives.